 First time here?
 Be sure to check out our homepage for news, reviews, features, and everything else you need to know about PC games.

-In the interest of saving you hours spent in character creation for a game you might not even like, we’ve compiled a handy list of all the new and upcoming MMOs in 2017 that are actually worth your time.
-Of course the new MMORPG scene can be a limited one, and we’ve broadened our criteria to new massively multiplayer online games with RPG elements, so expect a couple of twists on the genre.
-So, from newly updated sword and sorcery classics to emerging action-RPGs, these are the new MMOs you should take note of.
+In the interest of saving you hours spent in character creation for a game you might not even like, we’ve compiled a handy list of all the new MMOs that are worth your time.
+But we've also gone one step further: as the worlds of MMORPGs are ever-changing, we've included games with recent updates, new content drops, and the like, plus new massively multiplayer online games with RPG elements.
+So, from newly updated sword-and-sorcery classics to emerging action-RPGs, these are the new MMOs you should be paying attention to.